What is a Belt Lipectomy?

 Recovery after Belt Lipectomy

-You will need to stay in the hospital for at least a few nights for monitoring.
+After your surgery, you will likely need to stay in the hospital for a few days for monitoring.

-Dressings, bandages, and binders will be bound around your abdomen and waistline to provide support and minimize discomfort and movement.
+Dressings, bandages, and binders will be bound around your abdomen and waistline to provide support, minimize discomfort and movement.

 A small thin tube may also temporarily inserted under the skin to drain any excess fluid or blood that may accumulate in the incision.

-A belt lipectomy takes some time to heal.
+It takes time to heal from surgery and a belt lipectomy is no exception.
 Care must be taken after the procedure is complete.
 You will need to rest and recover after surgery to avoid stretching or widening the scar post-surgery.
 A degree of numbness above and sometimes below the incision is can be a side effect.

 Resumption of everyday activities can happen in two weeks, but strenuous exercise should be avoided for several months.